 Following a Super Registration Act and consequent court ruling, all superheroes have been forced into retirement.
 Superstrong Mr. Incredible and the stretching Elastigirl are now just Bob and Helen Parr.
 They have a quiet life in the suburbs with an ordinary house, a normal job and 2.4 children: disruptive and superfast Dash, shy Violet (who can turn invisible and project force fields), and baby Jack-Jack, who seems to have no powers.
 In other words, they are a very rough equivalent of the Fantastic Four.
 Most of them are not too happy with the situation.When Bob gets an offer from a mysterious woman named Mirage to relive his Glory Days and help out a high-tech facility gone wrong, he Jumps at the Call without telling his family.
 Soon, though, he gets in trouble, and finds he needs all the help his family can offer to help him save the day from a Diabolical Mastermind with an Evil Plan and a Killer Robot.The Incredibles, Pixar's sixth film (and the first with humans as the main characters) was released in 2004.
 It's an affectionately parodicDecon-Recon Switch of the Superhero genre, happily hanging lampshades on many conventions.
 Its plot bears a resemblance to Watchmen, although the tone is nowhere near as dark.
 That said, it's easily in the running for the darkest film Disney's ever been involved with — surpassed in number of onscreen deaths only by Pirates of the Caribbean — with tons of Black Comedy besides.Like other Pixar movies, there was a comic book series being published by Boom!
 Studios written by Mark Waid that has the continued adventures of the family.
 With the Superhero ban lifted, the Incredibles have to deal with a lot of old villains crawling out of the woodwork, and after taking out a decaying villain team, a new one rises out of the ashes, gathering power and planning on turning the citizens of Metroville against the supers using hypnosis and mecha, led by Xerek, the villain of early scripts for the film.
 The ending to this ongoing villain conspiracy arc, however, has been delayed from various internal problems at Boom.
 Despite Marvel picking up the Pixar license, nothing has materialized, with a reprint attempt of the series being cancelled a few story arcs in.In late March 2014, Pixar announced a sequel, with Brad Bird helming once again as director.
 What thrilling adventures await the Incredibles next?
-Tune in... in 2016!For information on the DVD shorts Jack-Jack Attack and Mr. Incredible and Pals, see the Pixar Shorts page.
+Tune in...
+Sometime in the future!For information on the DVD shorts Jack-Jack Attack and Mr. Incredible and Pals, see the Pixar Shorts page.

 Prior to meeting with Edna, there are several scenes which imply that Helen has a growing fear that Bob is cheating on her, including the classic "find a hair on his clothing" bit.
 When she actually speaks to E, it's unclear if she's upset because she thinks he's cheating or because she's figured out the truth.